 In spite of the woes of lost things, there has been nothing sweeter than watching my younger son wistfully admire his older brother again-- and watching my proud six year old meet that challenge by showing his brother the “ins and outs” of knife ownership!

-Sharons note: I absolutely LOVE this article.
+absolutely LOVE Chayas story!
 It rings so true of just what happened at my house.
 My oldest son received his first pocket knife at 6 yrs old as well.